 What uncertain times have shown is that more people need to be kind and patient; the world would be a much better place for it.

 Covid Lesson #4: What really matters

 If there is anything the pandemic brought to our attention, it’s who we want in our lives, and what keeps us going when there is nothing else to do.
 And to also let go of what doesn’t serve us anymore.

-Being in lockdown really highlighted the things we should be grateful for, and I think it’s safe to assume that for most people, family, friends, and/or pets would make the top of the list.
+Being in lockdown really highlighted the things we should be grateful for.
+And I think it’s safe to assume that for most people, family, friends, and pets make the top of the list.
 Families and friends stayed connected despite the obstacles and that really shows that our relationships have a huge effect on us and our lives.
 Appreciating these connections has a positive effect on our mental health, especially in hard times.
 Therefore it’s important to pay attention to our relationships, and make sure they flourish.

 The lockdown period also brought forth unknown or long-lost passions for people; I have seen a rise in small businesses since the first lockdowns of 2020 and I am happy people tapped into their creative side when stuck at home, and are now sharing it with the world.
 Others clearly took a long, hard think about what mattered to them and decided to go onto a different career path.
 (Again, this is why the self-reflection is useful!)